 Every month, the PMI-SFBAC chapter recognizes volunteers who have gone above and beyond in their contributions to the chapter with the STAR award.
 Introducing this past month's STAR winners...

 Paolo Cassinari, for completing our volunteer information database.

 Ina Acuña, for leading our chapter's sustainability events and highlighting our efforts in the latest edition of PM Insights.

 All STAR award winners will receive a $25 Amazon gift card.
 Thank you for your nominations and please keep them coming!

 It's the PMI-SFBAC Monthly Word Game!

 Going forward in 2020, we are featuring a monthly word game that relates to project management.
-The first 3 who correctly respond to all the problems get a small prize!
+The first 3 who correctly respond qualify for a small prize!
 Send your responses to [email protected].

-This month, correctly guess the 8 anagrams below.
+This month, identify 8 terms that are found in the Word Search below.
 All are project management terms that can be found in the Project Management Body of Knowledge (PMBOK).